flashbots/cvm-reverse-proxy/README.md

 ```bash
 ./build/proxy-client --listen-addr=<listen-addr> --target-addr=<target-addr> --measurements=<measurements-fule> [--attestation-type=<attestation-type>]
 ```

+By default the client will expect the server to present an Azure TDX attestation, and you can modify that via the `--server-attestation-type` and  `--server-measurements` flags.

+By default the client will not present client attestations, you can change that via `--client-attestation-type` flag.

 This repository contains a sample [measurements.json](./measurements.json) file that you can use.
 The client will (correctly) complain about unexpected measurements that you can then correct.